expressjs/expressjs.com/es/starter/hello-world.md

 ---
 ### TRANSLATION INSTRUCTIONS FOR THIS SECTION:
 ### TRANSLATE THE VALUE OF THE title ATTRIBUTE AND UPDATE THE VALUE OF THE lang ATTRIBUTE.
 ### DO NOT CHANGE ANY OTHER TEXT.
 layout: page
 title: Ejemplo "Hello World" de Express
 menu: starter
 lang: es
-redirect_from: "/starter/hello-world.html"
 ### END HEADER BLOCK - BEGIN GENERAL TRANSLATION
 ---